Strong Dark Matter Self-interactions Diversify Halo Populations within and surrounding the Milky Way: Simulations

 \subsection{Categorizing Halos}

 We use the \textsc{ROCKSTAR}~\citep{Behroozi11104372} halo finder to identify halos in our simulation snapshots, and we use the \textsc{consistent-trees}~\citep{Behroozi11104370} merger tree code to reconstruct merger histories of these halos.
-Our simulations' resolution allows us to robustly resolve both isolated halos and tidally-evolved subhalos with present masses greater than $10^8~\msun~h^{-1}$, corresponding to systems with~$>2500$ particles at $z=0$.
-In particular, this cut is well above the convergence limit for subhalo abundance measurements in zoom-in simulations \citep{Nadler220902675}, and is comparable to the particle count threshold necessary to robustly resolve the tidally-stripped density profiles of CDM subhalos \citep{Errani201107077}.
+Our simulations' resolution allows us to robustly resolve both isolated halos and tidally evolved subhalos with present masses greater than $10^8~\msun~h^{-1}$, corresponding to systems with~$>2500$ particles at $z=0$.
+In particular, this cut is well above the convergence limit for subhalo abundance measurements in zoom-in simulations \citep{Nadler220902675}, and is comparable to the particle count threshold necessary to robustly resolve the tidally stripped density profiles of CDM subhalos \citep{Errani201107077}.

-In Appendix \ref{sec:convergence}, we demonstrate that---even for tidally-evolved subhalos at our resolution cut---gravothermal evolution in our cosmological simulation is in good agreement with idealized simulations that pass stringent convergence tests for halos above our fiducial mass threshold.
+In Appendix \ref{sec:convergence}, we demonstrate that---even for tidally evolved subhalos at our resolution cut---gravothermal evolution in our cosmological simulation is in good agreement with idealized simulations that pass stringent convergence tests for halos above our fiducial mass threshold.
 We will also show that the core-collapse timescales of halos in our SIDM simulation are in reasonable agreement with those predicted by an empirical SIDM fluid model.
 Nonetheless, we note that the gravothermal evolution of the lowest-mass halos in our SIDM simulation may potentially suffer from convergence issues because detailed convergence tests have not been carried out for core-forming or core-collapsed systems in a cosmological setting.
 Because insufficient resolution in low-mass halos generally leads to less efficient collisional relaxation than desired, the population of core-collapsed halos we identify is conservative, in the sense that an even higher-resolution simulation is expected to yield a larger fraction of core-collapsed systems down to a fixed halo mass.

 Figure \ref{fig:demo} illustrates the halo populations we study, highlighting the objects that show signs of core collapse based on the analyses discussed below.
 In particular, we define the following categories of halos: